 Julia Sweig explains why America should bother opening trade relations with Cuba.

-The Colbert ReportS5 Stephen's Sound Advice - How to Re-Brand the GOP
+Stephen's Sound Advice - How to Re-Brand the GOPThe Colbert ReportS5

 The GOP needs to make painful, soul-searching, superficial changes to their image without altering anything inside.

 If you were offended by any part of the show, it's probably when Stephen called you dumb, dummy.

 Ron HowardThe Colbert ReportS5

 Ron Howard tells Stephen that "Angels & Demons" is about Robert Langdon saving the church, even though Jesus already did that.

 Europeans try to take Americans' Cuba cash by lifting trade restrictions before the US.

 Intro - 5/13/09The Colbert ReportS5

 The government has a new method for funding health care, and Michael Pollan defends food.

 Stephen is already twitching with excitement over his Coke-fueled party to protest the soda tax.